 - Roll out a group-wide, standardized monthly working capital reporting process

-Businesses that prioritize working capital realize that it is actually the cheapest means of accessing finance, removing or reducing the need for expensive bank finance, equity dilution or issuing shares.
+Businesses that prioritise working capital realise that it is actually the cheapest means of accessing finance, removing or reducing the need for expensive bank finance, equity dilution or issuing shares.
 It can also lead to a greater impact than classical procurement savings, which has a more immediate effect on the business.

 In some cases, it’s possible to improve the balance sheet by as much as 20% percent, depending on the size of the business, which can prove extremely attractive to potential buyers or private equity owners.

-Finally, there are the additional gains that come from having a more streamlined and harmonious organization; one in which procurement, supply chain and finance work together – not only on working capital and payables, but throughout the organization.
+Finally, there are the additional gains that come from having a more streamlined and harmonious organisation; one in which procurement, supply chain and finance work together – not only on working capital and payables, but throughout the organisation.

-This leads to more efficient and congenial working relationships throughout the business and the potential for further initiatives to drive value, reduce cost and ultimately create a more sustainable and profitable organization.
+This leads to more efficient and congenial working relationships throughout the business and the potential for further initiatives to drive value, reduce cost and ultimately create a more sustainable and profitable organisation.Printable PDF